 Terminal 3 has aged and become less user-friendly over the years.
 This terminal is used by non-Star Alliance and charter / low-cost airlines.

-The new management has tried to improve the passenger experience with nicer gate lounges offering iPads at every seat on the tables.
+The new management has tried to improve the passenger experience with nicer gate lounges offering iPads at every working desk.

 In recent years, there has been an increase in the number of Chinese airlines flying to Toronto.

 Getting to the airport has gotten easier with the opening of the UPX, an express train into Union Station.
-For residents residing outside downtown, GO Transit runs buses to various points outside the core, albeit on sparse schedules.
+For residents residing outside downtown, GO Transit runs buses to various points outside the core.
+However, these all stop at Terminal 1 so passengers need to haul their bags to a separate free people mover to get to Terminal 3.
+The train connection was built long after Terminal 3 opened so the designers seemingly forgot about the need to connect to it.

-Further down, TTC buses take passengers to Kipling subway station.
-This used to be the only cheap public transport method into town.
+For a cheaper ride, TTC buses take passengers to Kipling subway station.
+This used to be the only way to reach downtown by public transit although there was a private coach company offering express bus rides.